 If you work in a traditional office environment that runs on Excel and Word, you might have to bite the bullet.
 But if you’ve outgrown that world and still need to edit and send Office documents every now and then, you have alternative options.

-If you’re not ready to buy Microsoft Office, here are your best free Office alternatives for Mac.
+If you’re not ready to buy Microsoft Office, here are your best Microsoft Office alternatives for Mac that are free.

 1. Google Suite